Global convergence of adaptive least-squares finite element methods for nonlinear PDEs: Introduction

 The outline of the paper reads as follows.
 In Section~\ref{sec:preliminaries}, we introduce the theoretical foundation of the Zarantonello iteration.
-Section~\ref{sec:weighted_least_squares} presents the weighted least-squares minimization for the linearized problem with general right-hand sides in \(H^{-1}(\Omega)\).
-The strongly monotone model problem is introduced in Section~\ref{sec:model_problem} followed by a discussion of possible related least-squares formulations.
-Section~\ref{sec:Zarantonello_least_squares} establishes the well-posedness of the Zarantonello-linearized least-squares formulation.
+Section~\ref{sec:weighted_least_squares} presents the weighted least-squares minimization for the linearized problem with general right-hand sides in \(H^{-1}(\Omega)\) in step~\ref{step:lsfem}.
+The strongly monotone and globally Lipschitz continuous first-order system from step~\ref{step:fos} is introduced in Section~\ref{sec:model_problem} followed by a discussion of possible related least-squares formulations.
+Section~\ref{sec:Zarantonello_least_squares} establishes the well-posedness of the Zarantonello-linearized least-squares formulation in step~\ref{step:zarantonello}.
 Alternative weightings are discussed in Section~\ref{sec:alternative_weightings} whereas the corresponding proofs are deferred to the Appendices~\ref{app:balanced_weighting}--\ref{app:split_weighting}.
-Suitable a~posteriori error estimates allow to formulate an adaptive Uzawa-type algorithm with the adaptive LSFEM in Section~\ref{sec:adaptive_Zarantonello_LS}.
+Suitable a~posteriori error estimates allow formulating an adaptive Uzawa-type algorithm with the adaptive LSFEM in Section~\ref{sec:adaptive_Zarantonello_LS}.
 The main result of this paper is the global convergence of the adaptive algorithm in Theorem~\ref{thm:ls_plain_convergence}.
 Numerical experiments in Section~\ref{sec:applications} illustrate the performance of the proposed algorithm.